1.Publications Group– Group leader: Geoffrey Smallwood 01223 234258

 This group has been formed to coordinate the production, marketing and sales of the Society’s publications.
 It would gladly welcome new members.

 Archive photographs and village memorabilia are collected by this group who meet three times a year to report on work done.
 Members pursue individual projects, record village events and changes of scene and publish booklets and books on local history.
-Other activities include displays, talks and assistance to interested parties and maintenance of a newspaper archive started in 1980.
+Other activities include displays, talks, assistance to interested parties and maintenance of a newspaper archive started in 1980.
 Archive contents list on email request through website.

 Early projects included the restoration of the wrought iron surround to the Blacksmith’s Grave, the circular George V Jubilee seat at School Hill (subsequently replaced by Histon Parish Council), the Histon Giant’s grave and the Pump on Histon Green.
 In July 2009, as part of the Society’s 30th anniversary celebrations, a plaque to commemorate the site of the former Impington Hall and its connection with Percheron Close was unveiled.

 A further plaque was unveiled on Impington Lane commemorating William Unwin, Seedsman in 2012 as part of the Feast celebrations.

 Under the leadership of the Friends of the Rec, Alan Eade and the H&I Enviro Volunteers, the agricultural pump on the Rec has been restored with an accompanying information board.